pawelpiwosz/AnsibleFirstSteps/Chapter-11/README.md

 ec2_name: "ansibletest"
 ```

-Now it is time to change the task:
+Now it is time to change the task in `tasks/main.yml` file:

 ```
     - name: Create new instance